The Ominous Hans Winterberg Puzzle

-He also composed.
-In the Czech census of 1929, he lists himself as culturally and linguistically ‘German’.
-The following year, he married the Roman Catholic Maria Maschat and their daughter Ruth was born in Prague in 1935.
+He married the Roman Catholic Maria Maschat in 1930 and their daughter Ruth was born in Prague in 1935.
 Only months following the annexation of the Sudetenland in 1938, the rest of Czechoslovakia was classified by Nazi Germany as the ‘Protectorate of Bohemia and Moravia’.
 Despite the misleading language, by 1939 it was essentially an annexation of most of Czechoslovakia.
 The country was one of the new ‘concepts’ set up following the end of the First World War and had only been in existence for twenty years.
 Broken down into its constituent states of Bohemia and Moravia, it was folded into the ever expanding Nazi empire.
-Slovakia was partially returned to Nazi compliant Hungary, from where it had been removed by the allies in 1918.
+Slovakia, as stated above, was partially returned to Nazi compliant Hungary, from where it had been removed by the allies in 1918.

 (First mov.
 Symphony no 2 (1943) Munich Philharmonic, cond.
 Jan Koetsier 1952)

 It left Winterberg highly exposed.
 As a Jew, Hitler’s government would not have allowed him automatic German citizenship, though his marriage to a non-Jew accorded him a so-called privileged status.
-How ‘privileged’ this status was, is highly debateable, as the journals of Victor Klemperer confirm.
-The composer Edmund Eysler was also accorded a ‘privileged’ status, and like Klemperer, dreaded leaving the house for fear of being arrested during recurrent Nazi round-ups.
+How “privileged” this status was, is highly debateable, as the journals of Victor Klemperer confirm.
+The composer Edmund Eysler was also accorded a “privileged” status, and like Klemperer, dreaded leaving the house for fear of being arrested during recurrent Nazi round-ups.
 Any Jew found on the streets was arrested and deported.
-Afterwards, even ‘privileged’ Jews were lost.
-With his divorce in 1944, Winterberg was instantly arrested and sent to Theresienstadt, where his mother Olga had earlier been deported before her murder in Maly Trostinez.
+Afterwards, even “privileged” Jews were lost as their marriages were declared void.
+With their divorce in 1944 as directed by Nazi laws on “inter-racial marriage”, Winterberg was instantly arrested and sent to Theresienstadt, where his mother Olga had earlier been deported before her murder in Maly Trostinez.